-Call for an appointment with your health care provider if symptoms of tibial nerve dysfunction are present.
-Early diagnosis and treatment increases the likelihood that symptoms can be controlled.
+Call your health care provider if symptoms of tibial nerve dysfunction are present.
+Early diagnosis and treatment increases the chance that symptoms can be controlled.

-Prevention is variable depending on the cause of the nerve damage.
+Prevention varies depending on the cause of the nerve damage.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.